iShayann/calculator_drax/README.md

 4. **Win Digital Reward Kit**:Upon submitting four valid PRs, you'll be eligible to receive the Hacktoberfest Digital Reward Kit.

-# IMPORTANT GUIDELINES
+# Important Guidelines
 Ensure your code is clean, well-documented, and follows best coding practices.

 Do not submit solutions that are already in the repository.

 Feel free to create issues or discussions for problem suggestions, improvements, or general questions.

-# EVERYONE IS WELCOME
+# Everyone is Welcome

 We welcome contributors of all levels, whether you're a beginner or an experienced coder.
 If you're new to open source or competitive programming, this is a great opportunity to learn and collaborate with others.
 If you're an experienced coder, we'd love to have your expertise.